In this article you will find:

 S for Security, S for SSL

 HTTPS is an encrypted version of the HTTP protocol, which is one of the primary methods of sending data over the network.
 The letter S at the end of the acronym comes from the English word secure and indicates that the information sent is encrypted with a cryptographic key.
 This allows data sent from an Internet user's computer to a server to remain confidential.
-An additional security feature in the form of an SSL (Secure Socket Layer) certificate is standard on websites that require login and sensitive data.
-Moreover, now Google, among others, wants sites that do not require data to be encrypted as well. - A certificate for a store is no longer an option, but an obligation.
+An additional security measure in the form of an SSL (Secure Socket Layer) certificate is standard on websites that require login and sensitive data.
+What's more, now Google, among others, wants sites that don't require data to be encrypted as well. - A certificate for a store is no longer an option, but an obligation.
 E-customers check before buying whether the site is secure, and if they don't see a green padlock, they abandon the transaction.
-If they see a red warning icon next to the site's address, they will leave the unsafe site as soon as possible, notes Tomasz Tybon, director of marketing and sales at Dreamcommerce, provider of Shoper ready-to-use online store software. - Sellers should also remember that the certificate needs to be renewed.
+If they see a red warning icon next to the site address, they will leave the unsafe site as soon as possible, notes Tomasz Tybon, director of marketing and sales at Dreamcommerce, a provider of ready-to-use online store software Shoper. - Vendors should also remember that the certificate needs to be renewed.
 It's easier to remember this when the SSL is purchased together with the software, in which case renewing the licenses of both elements is done simultaneously, he adds.

 Secure data collection